 Nuclear bone scan

-During a bone scan, a radioactive tracer substance is used to identify areas where new bone is growing, and areas where bone has broken down.
+During a bone scan, a radioactive substance is used as a "tracer" to identify areas where new bone is growing, and areas where bone has broken down.
 This exam is done to evaluate damage to the bones, find cancer that has spread to the bones, and monitor conditions that can affect the bones, including infection and trauma.

 Several hours before the exam, a radiotracer substance will be injected into a vein in your arm.
 The substance will work its way through the bloodstream and into the bones.